needle-mirror/com.unity.performance.profile-analyzer/Documentation~/index.md

 * The original Profile data is not saved in the Profile Analyzer .pdata file.
 Therefore, you should store both the Unity Profiler .data file (or the .raw file exported from a stand alone player) along with the .pdata file.
 * When you click on a marker, the Profile Analyzer attempts to jump to the same marker in the Unity Profiler if the same data is loaded.
 You must make a selection in the Unity Profiler beforehand for this to work.
 In the Unity Profiler in the UI view, the vertical height is not correct.
+* On Unity 5.6 and 2017.4, the Thread Select Window allows you to collapse the 'All' threads item, which has no purpose.